Divyesh1692/Divyesh1692/README.md

 # 💫 About Me:
 🌟 MERN Stack Developer | Passionate About Clean Code & Scalable Solutions 🌟
 Hi there!
 I'm Divyesh Variya, a MERN Stack Developer with real-world experience in backend development, API integration, and full-stack project delivery.
-Currently working at **Swiftrut Technology** and leading the web department at **Effectto Tech Society**, I bring a blend of strong problem-solving skills, teamwork, and a passion for building impactful applications.
+I bring a blend of strong problem-solving skills, teamwork, and a passion for building impactful applications.

 🔧 I specialize in crafting secure and scalable backend systems using **Node.js, ExpressJS, and MongoDB**, while also delivering dynamic UIs with **ReactJS and Tailwind CSS**.